Jmukakalisa/Jeanne_Practice/README.md

 # after installation u will see that the main ".js" file is "server.js"

+# change the "url" on mongoDb connection to ur Dd's

 # now, you are ready to go

 # you can either run: "npm start" to save yourself troubles of reruning "node server.js" everytime u need to start the server.